Manuele Blasi

-Manuele Blasi ([manuˈɛːle ˈblaːzi]; born 17 August 1980) is an Italian former professional footballer who played a midfielder and now works as a coach.
+Manuele Blasi ([manuˈɛːle ˈblaːzi]; born 17 August 1980) is an Italian former professional footballer who played a midfielder, currently working as the sporting director of Swiss club FC Paradiso.

 Club career

-Primarily a central midfielder, Blasi made his Serie A debut for A.S.
-Roma in a match against Piacenza on 22 January 2000. he also played for Lecce at Serie B before returned to Roma.
-In mid-2000 he was signed by Perugia at (first in co-ownership deal for a peppercorn of 1 million Italian lire; €516).
-At Perugia he played 46 Serie A matches.
-In June 2001, he was signed permanently for 18 billion lire (€9.296 million)), however, in terms of the signing of Giuseppe Cattivera also for 18 billion lire.
+Primarily a central midfielder, Blasi made his Serie A debut for AS Roma in a match against Piacenza on 22 January 2000.
+He also played for Lecce at Serie B before returning to Roma.
+In mid-2000, he was signed by Perugia at (first in a co-ownership deal for a peppercorn of 1 million Italian lire; €516).
+At Perugia, he played 46 Serie A matches.
+In June 2001, he was signed permanently for 18 billion lire (€9.296 million), however, in terms of the signing of Giuseppe Cattivera also for 18 billion lire.

 In July 2002, he was signed by Juventus for about €17.7 million, and loaned back to Perugia in the first season.

 In the second season he joined Parma.
 He was suspended due to testing positive for nandrolone until March.

 Juventus

-Blasi returned to Juventus F.C. in 2004, under Fabio Capello, his coach at Roma; he received his first Italy call-up in August.
+Blasi returned to Juventus FC in 2004, under Fabio Capello, his coach at Roma; he received his first Italy call-up in August.
 In his first season with Juventus, he was often partnered with his former Roma teammate Emerson in the centre of the team's midfield, in Capello's 4–4–2 formation, fighting off competition from Stephen Appiah and Alessio Tacchinardi for a starting spot, and collecting 27 appearances as Juventus won the league title.

 The following season, due to the injuries of Jonathan Zebina and Gianluca Pessotto, he often played as a right-back.
 Due to the arrival of Patrick Vieira and the emergence of Giorgio Chiellini, however, he often found a lack of first team opportunities both in midfield and defence, although he was awarded a new contract extension, which would keep him with the club until 2009.
 He made six starts for the club throughout the season, as the team won a second consecutive league title.

 While waiting for the outcome of the 2006 Italian football scandal sentences, which ultimately saw Juventus relegated to Serie B and stripped of their previous two league titles due to their involvement in Calciopoli, Blasi joined Fiorentina on a loan with an option to buy, under Cesare Prandelli, who had previously also been his coach at Parma.

 Napoli

 Along with his former Juventus teammate Marcelo Zalayeta, Blasi was sold to newly promoted Serie A team Napoli for €1.4 million and €2.45 million respectively in co-ownership deal in the summer of 2007.
 He signed a five-year contract with the club.
 In June 2008, Napoli bought the remaining half of the player's registration rights from Juventus for €2.6 million.

 On 31 August 2009, Blasi was loaned to Palermo after he had played the opening match of the season against Salernitana in the Coppa Italia on 16 August.
-On 20 May 2010, he joined A.C.
-Milan on loan exclusively for a three-game friendly tournament in the United States.
+On 20 May 2010, he joined AC Milan on loan exclusively for a three-game friendly tournament in the United States.